amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 ## 1. What is Tic Tac Toe ?

-A fairly simple game which we have been playing since childhood.
+A fairly simple game which most of us have been playing since childhood.
 In case you are not familiar with the game you can read more about it [here](https://en.wikipedia.org/wiki/Tic-tac-toe) or watch this short video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/USEjXNCTvcc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The simplicity of the game makes it very suitable for pedagogical purposes, that is one of the reason why we find Tic-Tac-Toe so much in Artificial Intelligence literature.
+The simplicity of the game makes it very suitable for pedagogical purposes, that is one of the reason why we find references to Tic-Tac-Toe in Artificial Intelligence literature.

 We will discuss about making the computer learn to play Tic-Tac-Toe.
-We will start with very basic deterministic way of solving Tic-Tac-Toe and slowly move to making the computer LEARN to play Tic-Tac-Toe.
-We will also examine some of our own strategies while playing this game and can the computer learn these strategies.
-At times we must have come across a strategy, that putting a X or an O at the center always leads to draw and hence a safe move is to simply put an X or O at the center.
+We will start with few basic deterministic ways of solving Tic-Tac-Toe and slowly move towards making the computer LEARN playing Tic-Tac-Toe.

+At times we might have come across the strategy of putting X or O at the center, considering it a safe move one can simply put X or O at the center and expect to at least draw the game.
+We will also examine some of our own strategies like this while playing Tic-Tac-Toe and discuss whether a computer can learn these strategies.

 ## 2. ROTE Learning way (or the NOT so learning way)

 One unique feature of this game is that it has less number of possible game states.
 A game state is a description of the positions of X's and O's at a given point in time in the game.

 So the initial game state looks like the empty game figure.
 The next game state look like the figure corresponding to one of the possible game moves made by the first player, say X. Although there are 9 possible moves of which only 3 are distinct if we consider symmetry.
-All these game states cane be depicted in form of a [game tree](https://en.wikipedia.org/wiki/Game_tree) .
+All these game states can be depicted in form of a [game tree](https://en.wikipedia.org/wiki/Game_tree) .
 Game trees allow us to enumerate all possible scenarios in the game.
 Take look at the figure below for game tree associated with Tic-Tac-Toe.

 ![Gamge States](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Tic-tac-toe-game-tree.svg/545px-Tic-tac-toe-game-tree.svg.png)

-There are some states which are losing and some other states which are winning.
-You might have guessed the meaning, but let us define it more rigorously.
-A state is called winning for *X* if either of the following holds true:
+There are some states which are **losing** and some other states which are **winning**.
+You might have guessed the meaning of winning and losing here, but let's define it more rigorously.
+A state is called winning for $X$ if either of the following holds true:
-1. Player *X* has won the game. (the obvious win)
+1. Player $X$ has won the game. (the **obvious wining state**)
-2. There exists **NO** such path in the tree (sub-tree) starting from the given state which will **NOT** land player <i>X</i> in an obvious win state as described in 1.
-(Or we can say every path will land player *X* into an obvious win state)
+2. There exists **NO** such path in the tree (sub-tree) starting from the given state which will **NOT** land player $X$ in an **obvious winning state** as described in 1.
+(Or we can say every path will land player $X$ into an obvious winning state)

 In an analogous way we can define winning states for O's.
-Similarly we can also defining a losing state. (try defining losing state precisely)
+Similarly we can also defining a losing state.
+Now you can try defining losing state precisely by yourself.

 ### 2.1 The ROTE Learning approach

-As the name suggest this is very straight forward.
+As the name suggest this is a very straight forward way of solving this problem.
 Make a tree and figure out all winning states and losing states for a given player.
-If it is a winning state give a high score to the player, if it is a losing state give a penalizing score and if it is neither then give a zero.
+If it is a winning state give a high score to the player, if it is a losing state give a penalizing score and if it is neither (draw) then give a zero.

 ---
 ***Algorithm 2.1.1***